 Black Pepper and White Pepper derive from the same plant but they are processed in different methods.
 Their aroma and flavor are also quite different besides having different colors.
 Truthfully, white pepper’s taste and flavor are similar to black pepper, but it is slightly milder and smoother.
 For that reason, some people prefer to use white pepper in their cooking.
 Besides, white pepper’s color will not leave black flecks throughout the dish, so some people also use white pepper for aesthetic reason.

-At the moment, you can find either Ground White Pepper or Whole White Pepper anywhere.
+At the moment, you can find either Ground White Pepper or Not Crushed White Pepper anywhere.
 They are widely available at the grocery store and other stores.
 For convenience, some people prefer to buy ground white pepper as it can be used instantly and easy to apply.
 They should not have to grind the white peppercorns.
 However, others prefer to buy whole white pepper because whole white pepper maintains its flavor longer.
-In other words, this spice which is known as the “king of spices” offers the perfect way to maintain long-lasting flavor without sacrificing its freshness.
+In other words, this spice which is known as the “king of spices” offers the perfect way to maintain long-lasting Flavor without sacrificing its freshness.
+For the type of Whole White Pepper, please visit this link : https://www.muntokwhitepepper.net/product/ .